mohsensami/discuss/README.md

 # Django Discuss

--   This is a django project by which we can able
+-   This is a django project developed by mohsensami

 ## You have to follow following steps to run this project